facebook

 • Inability to empathize or recognize when others are hurt

 Again, this is by no means an exhaustive list of symptoms, nor does the presence of one or more of them indicate an autism diagnosis.
-The presence of some of these signs may simply compel parents to dig a little deeper to determine if these behaviors support a spectrum diagnosis.
+The presence of some of these early signs of autism may simply compel parents to dig a little deeper to determine if these behaviors support a spectrum diagnosis.

 Signs of Autism in Adults and Teens

 According to the American Psychiatric Association, an official autism diagnosis means symptoms were present before age three.
-Late-onset autism is a term sometimes used for those who do not show signs of autism until their late teens or early adult years.
+Late-onset autism is sometimes used for those who do not show early signs of autism until their late teens or early adult years.
 However, in such cases, it’s more likely to be a late recognition of autism or symptoms of another condition rather than a true late development of ASD.
+Signs of late-recognition autism spectrum disorder might include:

 • Difficulty making eye contact with others